 Published November 12, 2019

 Tamika Thompson is a writer, producer, and journalist.
-She is co-creator of the artist collective POC United and fiction editor for the group’s award-winning anthology, Graffiti (Aunt Lute Books).
-She is author of the novella, Salamander Justice (Madness Heart Press), and her writing is forthcoming in or has been published by Prairie Schooner, Orca, The New York Times, Los Angeles Review of Books, The Huffington Post, and PBS.org among others.
+She is author of the novella, Salamander Justice (Madness Heart Press), co-creator of the artist collective POC United and fiction editor for the group’s inaugural anthology, Graffiti (Aunt Lute Books).
+Her writing has been published by Prairie Schooner, The New York Times, Los Angeles Review of Books, and PBS.org among others.
+She lives in the San Francisco Bay Area with her husband and two children.
 You can find her online at tamikathompson.com.